rphunt/gulpboilerplate/README.md

 ## gulpfile4-03.js: Gulp configuration file for version 4.

-This gulp flow is used in a WorPress theme project.
+This gulp flow is used in a WordPress theme project.

 * Transpiles SCSS to CSS
 * Minifies CSS and JS